Val Demings

-Demings was the Democratic nominee to represent Florida's 10th congressional district in Congress in both 2012 and 2016.
-After losing in 2012 to Republican incumbent Daniel Webster, she won in 2016 after the State Supreme Court mandated redistricting statewide.
+Demings won the Democratic Party's nomination for U.S. Representative from Florida's 10th congressional district in 2012.
+After losing to Republican incumbent Daniel Webster, she won in 2016 after the State Supreme Court mandated redistricting statewide.

 On January 15, 2020, House Speaker Nancy Pelosi selected Demings to serve as a House impeachment manager in the first Senate trial of President Donald Trump.
 In early August 2020, Demings was said to be one of the top contenders to be Joe Biden's vice-presidential running mate in the 2020 United States presidential election, along with Kamala Harris and Susan Rice.
-She was the Democratic nominee in the 2022 United States Senate election in Florida, losing to Republican incumbent Marco Rubio.
+Instead of running for re-election in the House, she became the Democratic nominee in the 2022 United States Senate election in Florida, wherein she lost to Republican incumbent Marco Rubio.

+In July 2024, President Joe Biden nominated Demings to serve as a member of the Board of Governors of the United States Postal Service.

 Early life and education

 Valdez Venita Butler was born on March 12, 1957, one of seven children born to a poor family; her father worked as a janitor, her mother as a maid.
 They lived in Mandarin, a neighborhood in Jacksonville, Florida.
 She attended segregated schools in the 1960s and graduated from Wolfson High School in 1975.

 Demings became interested in a career in law enforcement after serving in the "school patrol" at Dupont Junior High School.
 She attended Florida State University, graduating with a degree in criminology in 1979.
 In 1996, Demings earned a master's degree in public administration from Webster University Orlando.